-Liquid level sensing devices are regularly tested to ensure proper operation.
-[See Inspection Log and Schedule in Attachment 3.1] {§112.6(a)(3)(iii)} Visible discharges which result in a loss of oil from the container, including but not limited to seams, gaskets, piping, pumps, valves, rivets, and bolts are promptly corrected and oil in diked areas are promptly removed. {§§112.8(c)(10) and 112.12(c)(10)} Aboveground valves, piping, and appurtenances, such as flange joints, expansion joints, valve glands and bodies, catch pans, pipeline supports, locking of valves, and metal surfaces are inspected regularly.
-[See Inspection Log and Schedule in Attachment 3.1] {\$\$112.8(d)(4) and 112.12(d)(4)} Integrity and leak testing are conducted on buried piping at the time of installation, modification, construction, relocation, or replacement.
-[See Inspection Log and Schedule in Attachment 3.1] {§§112.8(d)(4) and 112.12(d)(4)}
+Table G-10 General Rule Requirements for Onshore Facilities N/A Each container is provided with a system or documented procedure to prevent overfills for the container.
+Describe: $\boxtimes$ All tanks have gauges reading the amount of the product in each tank.
+The tanks are filled or emptied with product only by trained employees of the companies responsible for those actions.
+In case of failure during filling or empting, the process will be immediately stopped and products from the spill containment kit will be used to contain the spill.
+If oil reaches water the National Response Center will be contacted.
+Liquid level sensing devices are regularly tested to ensure proper operation [See Inspection Log and Schedule in Attachment 3.1]. [§112.6(a)(3)(iii)] $\boxtimes$ Visible discharges which result in a loss of oil from the container, including but not limited to seams, gaskets, piping, pumps, valves, rivets, and bolts are promptly corrected and oil in diked areas is promptly removed. [§§112.8(c)(10) and 112.12(c)(10)] $\boxtimes$ Aboveground valves, piping, and appurtenances such as flange joints, expansion joints, valve glands and bodies, catch pans, pipeline supports, locking of valves, and metal surfaces are inspected regularly.
+[See Inspection Log and Schedule in Attachment 3.1] [§§112.8(d)(4) and 112.12(d)(4)] $\boxtimes$ Integrity and leak testing are conducted on buried piping at the time of installation, modification, construction, relocation, or replacement.
+[See Inspection Log and Schedule in Attachment 3.1] [§§112.8(d)(4) and 112.12(d)(4)] x

-B. Onshore Oil Production Facilities (excluding drilling and workover facilities) {§112.9(b), (c), & (d)}:
+B. Onshore Oil Production Facilities (excluding drilling and workover facilities) (§112.9(b), (c), and (d)):

 The owner or operator must meet the general rule requirements as well as the requirements under this section.
 Note that not all provisions may be applicable to all owners/operators.
-In cases where provision is not applicable, write "N/A".
+In cases where a provision is not applicable, write "N/A".